eadewusic/Domain-Specific-QA-Chatbot-using-Transformer-Models/README.md

 ## Contact

-If you have any questions, feedback, or collaboration requests, please feel free to reach out to me at [e.adewusi@alustudent.com](mailto:e.adewusi@alustudent.com).
-Explore my other links [Here](https://www.linktr.ee/climiradi)
+If you have any questions, feedback, or collaboration requests, please feel free to reach out to me at [e.adewusi@alustudent.com](mailto:e.adewusi@alustudent.com)

 ## **Mission**
 *Built as part of Project Ayika under the [Climiradi Roberts Foundation](https://lnk.bio/cr_foundation) - making climate education accessible through innovative AI technology.*